neilsone/dynamind/dynamind.md

 **Steps:**
 1. Validate focus-area and focus-section names
 2. Create: `focus-areas/[focus-area]/focus-sections/[focus-section]/`
-3. If focus-area is new, scaffold `focus-areas/[focus-area]/OVERVIEW.md` from focus-area template (recommended)
+3. If focus-area is new, scaffold `focus-areas/[focus-area]/OVERVIEW.md` from template (recommended)
 4. Scaffold focus `OVERVIEW.md` from template (required)
 5. Update `memory-bank/focus-index.md`
-6. Optionally scaffold additional files: `CLINE.md`, `architecture.md`, `status.md`, etc.

 **Available Templates:**

-Focus-Area Level:
-- `focus-area/OVERVIEW.md.template` — Focus area overview, purpose, goals, connections
+- `focus/OVERVIEW.md.template` — Minimal focus overview with summary, goals, resources
-- `focus-area/CLINE.md.template` — Navigation guide for area

-Focus Level:
-- `focus/OVERVIEW.md.template` — Summary, canonical repo, ownership, patterns
+- `focus-area/OVERVIEW.md.template` — Focus area overview with purpose and patterns
-- `focus/CLINE.md.template` — Navigation guide
-- `focus/architecture.md`, `status.md`, `endpoints.md`, `team.md`, `interface.md`, `compliance-checklist.md`
-- `linkage-matrix.md.template` — Cross-focus relationships
+- `linkage-matrix.md.template` — Optional: Cross-focus relationships for complex dynaminds

 **Template Philosophy:**
-- All include TODO sections for customization
-- Use minimally — only create what's needed
+- Keep it minimal — only the OVERVIEW.md is required
-- Adapt to context, don't force rigid structures
+- Templates provide structure but should be adapted to your needs
 - Focus-area OVERVIEW.md is recommended but not required
+- Add additional files (.md) as needed for your specific context

 ---